Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Applications

 For each of the $17$ $\mathcal{F}$-NARX models we followed an adaptive approach to select the polynomial basis functions.
 We tested polynomial degrees ($d$) from $1$ to $3$, interaction orders ($r$) from $1$ to $3$, and q-norms of $0.7$, $0.85$, and $1.0$.
 The polynomial coefficients were calculated using hybrid LARS as described in Section~\ref{sec:LARS}.
 We ran the LARS algorithm for a maximum of $200$ iterations and we evaluated the forecast performance on the experimental design for every $10$-th LARS iteration to speed up the model fitting process.
 To reduce computational costs, we used only a subset of at most $120{,}000$ rows from the design matrix to construct the surrogates, as described in Section~\ref{sec:fnarx_fitting_and_prediction}.
 This maximum was exhausted for all experimental design sizes except $N_\text{ED}=1$, which comprises only a total of about $24{,}000$ rows.
 For all 17 models, the adaptive approach selected a setting of $d=1$, $r=1$ and $q=1$.
 Consequently, the algorithm identified a linear model to best describe the building response.
 Please note that the algorithm is not limited to linear models, (see, e.g. the application discussed in Section~\ref{sec:steel frame}), but it automatic identified a linear model in this application as the best performing configuration.

 In addition to the $\mathcal{F}$-NARX models, we also built a classical NARX model for comparison.
 For this reference NARX model we used a model order of $15$ for both the exogenous inputs and the autoregressive component (see Eq.~\eqref{eq:varphi}), and we used the largest experimental design with $N_\text{ED}=100$ simulations for the model fitting.
+A model order of $15$ was chosen to ensure a complexity comparable to that of the larger $\mathcal{F}$-NARX models.
+Moreover, it enables the use of nonlinear polynomials and the inclusion of interaction terms, which would become infeasible with higher model orders due to the rapidly growing number of polynomial terms.

 To train the classical NARX model we followed the same basis adaptive approach with the hybrid LARS algorithm as used for the $\mathcal{F}$-NARX models.
-Also for the reference model, a linear model was found to fit the data best, as expected.
+For this reference model, the adaptive algorithm also selected a linear structure as the best-performing configuration, consistent with the findings for the $\mathcal{F}$-NARX models.